 Long before this illness is identified, roles are played out.
 In families with addiction, one major role is the caretaker.
-Care-taking is very different than care-giving.
-One role is healthy, the other, is not.
+Care-taking is very different than caregiving.
+One role is healthy, the other is not.

 Care-taking is doing for others what they can do for themselves.
 For example, cleaning your teenager’s room – to avoid an argument – when they are able to clean it themselves, or paying your adult child’s rent, because they lost their job, again.

-One way to know the difference between care-taking and care-giving, is to pay attention to the way you feel.
+One way to know the difference between care-taking and caregiving is to pay attention to the way you feel.

-Care-giving feels right and loving.
+Caregiving feels right and loving.
 It doesn’t leave you second guessing your decisions or feeling anxious about them.
 It’s an act of free will.
-Caregivers maintain healthy boundaries, and look after themselves.
+Caregivers maintain healthy boundaries and look after themselves.
 They trust in others abilities, too.
 A caregiver welcomes help and is open to new ideas and suggestions.
-They are part of a team made up of professionals, friends and family.
+They are part of a team made up of professionals, friends, and family.
 Caregivers speak in first person using “I” statements.
 Example: I need help.

 Care-taking is exhausting and feels stressful.
 A caretaker will second guess their decisions, and feel resentful about them.
 They don’t trust in others, abilities.
-Caretakers believe they know what is best for their addicted loved one and tend to ignore the suggestions of professionals, friends and family.
-Caretakers often speak in second person, using “you” statements.
+Caretakers believe they know what is best for their addicted loved one and tend to ignore the suggestions of professionals, friends, and family.
+Caretakers often speak in the second person, using “you” statements.
 Example: You said you would help me.

 A codependent and an addict, fit together like a lock and key.

-The codependent feels good, when the addict does.
+The codependent feels good when the addict does.
 If the addict is having a good day, then they are too.
 But if the addict is having a bad day, the codependent feels anxious and guilty.
 They will overstep their boundaries and do everything in their power to accommodate the addict’s wishes.
 This is the key.

 The addict needs the codependent to look after them.
-The addict’s full time job is trying to get and stay, high.
+The addict’s full-time job is trying to get and stay, high.
 The codependent is crucial to the addict.
 Without their help, the addict would be forced to face the consequences of their actions.
 A codependent relationship frees the addict up, to focus solely on their addiction while continuing to use.
 This is the lock.

 The codependent is the ‘go to’ person in the family – the addict seeks help from.
-This family member is often Mom, but can be Dad, or a spouse.
+This family member is often Mom but can be Dad, or a spouse.
 They are easily manipulated because they suffer from denial.
 The codependent (falsely) believes they understand the addict better than the rest of the family.
 They will protect the addict by keeping their secrets.
 They make excuses for the addict and violate their moral ethics to stay in the relationship.
 Codependents believe they can make the addicted person well.
 But in truth, they cannot.

 The codependent and addict have a love-hate, relationship.

 Both parties will look to each other, to solve their problems.
 They may isolate from the rest of the family.
-Both are acting out in sick ugly behaviours.
+Both are acting out in sick ugly behaviors.
 The care-taker over functions, allowing the addicted individual to under-function.
 This dynamic creates a crippling, dysfunctional relationship.
-It keeps the codependent in the role of the martyr and the addicted adult, in the role of dependent child.
+It keeps the codependent in the role of the martyr and the addicted adult, in the role of the dependent child.

 If not intervened upon, the addict and codependent will progress to the terminal stage.

 The addict crosses into the terminal stage when they stop caring.
 They become apathetic and no longer try to get clean and/or sober.
 The codependent crosses the line when healthy concern, turns to mental-obsession.
-Their relationship with the addict, consumes them.
+Their relationship with the addict consumes them.